rht-labs/enablement-docs/facilitation/05-vsm-and-mbpm/README.md

 # Value Stream Mapping and Metric Based Process Mapping

-> Session to introduce the practices of Value Stream Mapping and Metric Based Process Mapping, how we use the and show some examples of real User Story Map artefacts.
-This will also include a short interactive exercise to practice value slicing.
+> Session to introduce the practices of Value Stream Mapping and Metric Based Process Mapping, how we use the and show some examples of real Metrics Based Process Map artefacts.
+This will also include a short interactive exercise to practice MBPM.

 _____